Devils spoil Hurricanes' home streak with 3-1 win

-RALEIGH, N.C.
-(AP) -- Adam Henrique, Michael Cammalleri and Kyle Palmieri each had a goal and an assist, leading the New Jersey Devils over the Carolina Hurricanes 3-1 on Tuesday night.
+Adam Henrique, Michael Cammalleri and Kyle Palmieri each had a goal and an assist, leading the Devils to an easy 3-1 win over the Hurricanes on Tuesday night.

 Carolina ended an 11-game home points streak (10-0-1), and the Devils clinched the four-game season series.
 New Jersey has defeated the Hurricanes twice in regulation and once in overtime in three meetings.